ARob8/IoTApplication/README.md

 ## Description

-This system retrieves and showcases weather data sourced from a Raspberry Pi through RESTful web services.
-It serves as a platform for users to access real-time weather information conveniently.
-The architecture of the application leverages eight well-established design patterns in Java.
+This system retrieves real-time weather data from a Raspberry Pi via RESTful web services and showcases it to users, serving as a platform for convenient access to weather information.
+The application leverages eight well-established design patterns in Java to ensure robustness, scalability, and maintainability.

 ## Technologies